Eudald1601/ARQSOFT/README.md

 GRASP: Geral Responsibility Assigment Software Patterns.

 Rules that we will follow for assigning one method to ne class for keeping high cohesion and low coupling.

+Almost any program will:
+1. Interact with users for receiving requests or return results
+2. Create objects
+3. Put objects to interact with other objects invoking thir methods.

+Controller (GRASP)

+Question(PROBLEM): What objects (beyond the UI) receives the requests from user, and coordinates (controls) the software system operations?

+Answer: Assign this responsibility to A class (controller) that represents either.
+The whole system, or a whole subsystem or a use case scenario

+Controller: delegates in other classe the execution of the tasts required for satisfying the user's requests.

+2) CREATE OBJECTS:
+Queston(PROBLEM): Whow should be responsible (what class) of creating objects of one class(B).
+Answer: Assign it to a class A if one of the following situations is TRUE.

+a) A creator contains or aggregates B
+b) A records B
+c) A closely uses B
+d) A has the initializating data for B

+Hwo whould be responsible forcrating ChessCell?
+CHEESBOARD